stephendanner/my_really_cool_project/readme.txt

-This project is seriously awesome, you guys.
+This project is totally awesome, you guys.

 I just added some more information after the initial commit.